maticstric/ebukafy/README.md

 `npm install ebukafy --save`

+# Usage

+`ebukafy [-h] command [args ...]`

+To use ebukafy look at the list of commands/tools in the [Tools](#tools) section below.
+The arguments needed change based on the command.

+Normal use of `ebukafy` would look something like this:

+1. Download some html that you want to convert into an ebook with a tool like `wget`
+2. Run `ebukafy create-skeleton` to create a skeleton of an epub directory
+3. Put the downloaded html into the EPUB/text directory of the skeleton
+4. Run `ebukafy split` to split the big html file into multiple files with correct headers
+5. Manually (for now) edit the `content.opf`, `toc.xhtml`, and `toc.ncx` files.
+The skeleton includes an example chapter to show you the way these files should look.
+If you don't know anything about the internals of an epub this step will be difficult but it's much easier that it sounds.
+Just look up 'anatomy of an epub file' and read up
+6. After everything is done run `ebukafy build` to build this epub folder into an actual epub file
+7. Before reading make sure to run `ebukafy epubcheck` to make sure everything within the epub is up to the specification of the epub standard

 # Tools

 Note that to run any of these tools you need to preced them with `ebukafy` (e.g. if you want to run `create-skeleton`, you need to run `ebukafy create-skeleton`).